 Vacancies on the Board other than with respect to “At-Large” Directors, due to death, disability, resignation, removal (except under Section 4(b) of this Article) or other cause shall be filled by appointment by the Member that appointed the vacating Director.
 Vacancies on the Board with respect to “At-Large” Directors due to death, disability, resignation, removal or other cause, including an increase in the number of “At Large Directors” shall be filled by vote of a majority of Directors then in office.

-A Director who fills a vacancy caused by resignation, death, disability, removal (except under Section 4 (b) of this Article) or other cause shall be appointed or elected, as applicable, to hold office until death, resignation, removal or until the next Annual Meeting of Members at which the election of Directors is in the regular order of business, and until his or her successor is elected or appointed and qualified.
+A Director who fills a vacancy caused by resignation, death, disability, removal (except under Section 4 (b) of this Article) or other cause shall be appointed or elected, as applicable, to hold office until death, resignation, removal or, (i) with respect to Member-appointed Directors, until the expiration of the current term during which such Member was appointed to fill the vacancy, and until his or her successor is appointed and qualified, and (ii) with respect to At-Large Directors, until the next Annual Meeting of Members at which the election of Directors is in the regular order of business, and until his or her successor is elected and qualified.

 Section 7.
 Annual Meeting of the Board.